pawPatoes/Mayhem/README.md

 As a sideffect, this obviously means this mod is a twisted nightmare that will most likely break, and there are many gaps content-wise, so be patient.

 # I suck
 This might be a repository on Codeberg, however I don't commit changes to files and do branches and pull requests and stuff.
 I recommend posting all of your improvements and issues in my Discord server as I don't check here very often.
+Also I admit that some parts of the mod are questionable, lazy or stolen (especially internally)

 ## Installing
 ### The actual releases